terrywbrady/CldAws230/PITCHME.md

 +++

+## Security - Potential Enhancements

+- Web resources
+- Lambdas
+- CORS Headers
+- EC2 Ports

++++
 ## Security - Public Web Resources

 - EC2 resources will be publicly accessible (for end users)
   - The dashboard will make test resources accessible
 - Lambdas will be publicly accessible
-  - The StartInstance lambda could trigger a costly resources
+  - The StartInstance lambda can trigger costs
-  - Perhaps some additional verification could be added here
+  - Consider limiting access to this resource

 +++